KevinGuoUSTC/KevinGuoUSTC.github.io/_pages/about.md

   - /about.html
 ---
 # 👤 Bio
 I got my Ph.D. degree at [University of Science and Technology of China (USTC)](https://www.ustc.edu.cn/), where I was fortunate to be advised by [Prof. Xiang-Yang Li](http://staff.ustc.edu.cn/~xiangyangli/) (ACM Fellow, IEEE Fellow).
-Now, I am working at [Ocean University of China (OUC)](https://www.ouc.edu.cn/main.htm).
+Now, I am working at [Ocean University of China (OUC)](https://www.ouc.edu.cn/main.htm) in the team led by [Prof. Zhongwen Guo](https://it.ouc.edu.cn/gzw/main.htm).
 My research interests include IoT, Wireless Sensing, and Ubiquitous Computing.
 I am eager to connect and collaborate with fellow researchers interested in these areas.
 Feel free to reach out to me via email😆.

 # 🎓 Education
 - **2019.09 - 2024.12**&emsp;Ph.D. in School of Computer Science and Technology, University of Science and Technology of China